 At Wunderkind, we manage SMS compliance while scaling your text messaging program into a powerful revenue channel in only a few months:

 - 10 – 30% click rates, usually within 3 hours of sending.

 - 5 – 15% text message submit rates—leading to quick list growth.

 - #1 channel.
-When combined with email, wunderkind can easily become your top paid channel.
+When combined with email marketing, Wunderkind can easily become your top paid channel.

-To learn more about how we can be your long-term partner in one-to-one messaging, get a performance estimate today.
+To learn more about how we can be your long-term partner in one-to-one messaging and help you unlock a new revenue channel, get a performance estimate today.